SamaFitz/samafitz/README.md

 I’m a Data Analytics Consultant with 14 years of healthcare industry experience and expertise in Tableau, SQL, and dashboard design best practices.
 My background bridges clinical and operational workflows with data-driven strategies to improve decision-making, efficiency, and access to care.

 ---
+### 📊 Dashboard Project Portfolio

-## 📊 Click any thumbnail below to view full Tableau Public Portfolio.
+## 👇🏻 Click any thumbnail to view on Tableau Public.

 <p align="center">